openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 The header file is at &lt;installation folder&gt;/include/server_introspection.dat.h

+# Security
+The following mechanisms are supported:
+- just works
+- random pin (can be compiled out)
+- pki (can be compiled out)
+note that the code stores the credential information under ./devicebuilderserver_creds

 # What is missing:
 - Creation/deletion of resources (PUT/DELETE functions)
 - Handling in get/post of: